Logikz/sage/README.md

  * Unit tests were created using nodeunit( https://github.com/caolan/nodeunit ).
  * HTTP server mocking was done with Nock ( https://github.com/pgte/nock )

- To run the unit tests:
+ To run the unit tests, change into the js/test directory and run from command line:

- 	nodeunit sage-test.js
+ 	nodeunit sage-tester.js